- Our Focus

 You need to discuss with your health professional issues about pregnancy, weight, sleep disturbances, blood pressure and more.

-If a preventative treatment works well, that medication can then be continued for several months (usually 6-12 months).
+If a preventive treatment works well, that medication can then be continued for several months (usually 6-12 months).
 With better symptom control one may want to wean down the dose.
 When stopping a preventive medicine, there is a risk of the headaches returning.
 It is unusual for migraine frequency suddenly to bounce back again during weaning down.
 Migraine illness varies during a lifetime and the use of preventive medication may have to be adjusting for those variations.

 This information is NOT intended to endorse drugs or recommend therapy.
 While these reviews might be helpful, they are not a substitute for the expertise, skill, knowledge and judgment of healthcare practitioners in patient care.
 Only your doctor can decide which medications are right for you.
 Never stop, start or change the way you use a prescription medicine without first consulting your doctor.